ibm-cloud-docs/containers/cs_storage.md

     </tr>
     </tbody></table>

-5. Create the persistent volume claim.
+5. Create the PVC.

     ```
     kubectl apply -f <local_file_path>
     ```
     {: pre}

-6. Verify that your persistent volume claim is created and bound to the persistent volume.
+6. Verify that your PVC is created and bound to the PV.
 This process can take a few minutes.

     ```
     kubectl describe pvc mypvc